Financial Aid

 To verify these elements, we may ask for the following documents; however, this is not a complete list.
 Specific documents requested will be based on your individual case.

-- Copies of the specified year tax transcripts for student and parent (if dependent) or spouse (if married) **See Important Note below
+- Copies of the specified year tax transcripts for student and parent (if dependent) or spouse (if married) **See tax information below

 - W-2s showing wages for student and parent (if dependent) or spouse (if married)